visorcraft/IdleHands/docs/guide/trifecta.md

 - Stores explicit notes (`/note`, `vault_note`)
 - Supports semantic retrieval (`/vault`, `vault_search`)
 - Archives compacted history/tool output so context can be dropped safely
+- **Auto-persists turn action summaries** so the model can recall what it did in prior turns

 Primary commands:

 - `/vault <query>`
 - `/notes`
 - `/note <key> <value>`

+### Automatic turn summaries

+When the agent completes a turn that involved tool calls, a structured summary is automatically persisted to the Vault.
+This summary includes:

+- What the user asked (truncated for efficiency)
+- Every tool action taken (e.g. `run: npx eslint --fix`, `edit src/app.ts lines 10-20`)
+- The assistant's final response

+This means the model can use `vault_search` to recall its own prior actions - even after context compaction has dropped the original messages.
+This is especially valuable for local models with limited context windows, where earlier turns are often lost.

+Turn summaries are stored with `system` kind and keyed by ask ID, so they don't pollute user-created notes.

 ---